Skip to content

 Click Bill’s bio.

-Born in 1842 to Liberty Corner, New Jersey parents William and Mahalia Johnson, former slaves, William Jr. was know to be a microcephalic (pinhead), a person with a small, tapering cranium and impaired mental faculty.
+Born in 1842 to Liberty Corner, New Jersey parents William and Mahalia Johnson, former slaves, William Jr. was known to be a microcephalic (pinhead), a person with a small, tapering cranium and impaired mental faculty.
 It is arguable, however, that William Henry was not mentally deficient.
-Today, in cartoon and in real life, Zip and Zippy continue to hold cult status, fame, fortune, and those tiny little heads.
+Today, in cartoons and real life, Zip and Zippy continue to hold cult status, fame, fortune, and those tiny little heads.
 Even famed writer Charles Dickens coined Zip as the original “What-is-it?”.

 A strange twist came when we found that cartoonist Bill Griffith’s real name is William Henry as well (is that just a coincidence?)
 You can’t make this stuff up.